syncfusion/blazor-docs/src/charts/chart/strip-line.md

 ## Customize the strip line

-Starting value in specific strip line can be customized by [`Start`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartStripLine.html) property in strip line.
-Similarly, ending value is customized by `End`.
+Starting value in specific strip line can be customized by [`Start`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonStripLines.html#Syncfusion_Blazor_Charts_ChartCommonStripLines_Start) property in strip line.
+Similarly, ending value is customized by [`End`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonStripLines.html#Syncfusion_Blazor_Charts_ChartCommonStripLines_End).
 It can also set to start from the origin of the axis by `StartFromOrigin`.
-Size of the strip line can be customized by [`Size`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartStripLine.html) property.
-Border for the stripline can be customized by [`Border`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartStripLine.html) property.
+Size and border of the strip line can be customized by [`Size`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonStripLines.html#Syncfusion_Blazor_Charts_ChartCommonStripLines_Size) and  [`Border`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonStripLines.html#Syncfusion_Blazor_Charts_ChartCommonStripLines_Border) properties.
-Order of the strip line such that whether it should be rendered  behind or over the series elements can be customized by [`ZIndex`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartStripLine.html) property.
+Order of the strip line such that whether it should be rendered  behind or over the series elements can be customized by [`ZIndex`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonStripLines.html#Syncfusion_Blazor_Charts_ChartCommonStripLines_ZIndex) property.

 {% aspTab template="chart/axis/strip-line/custom-stripline", sourceFiles="custom-stripline.razor" %}